-Sitting in a café, I chat with a young Black woman vacationing in the beautiful PNW.
+Sitting on the other side of me at the counter at JuneBaby, I chat with a young Black woman vacationing in the beautiful PNW.
 She asks what I do, and when I tell her I advocate for more love and less fear in the workplace she responds, "Oh wow.
 We need that in healthcare!
 The healthcare system that I work in is so full of fear and intimidation."

 I ask if she is a physician and she is.
 She's an anesthesiologist.